tipscoinowner/FUSDT/README.md

 # FUSDT – Flush Tether USD Token
 Institutional‑Grade, Audit‑Ready Stablecoin

-FUSD (Flush Tether USDF) is a fully reserved, multisig‑controlled stablecoin protocol operating on both EVM and TRON networks.
+FUSDT (Flush Tether FUSDT) is a fully reserved, multisig‑controlled stablecoin protocol operating on both EVM and TRON networks.
 It is designed for institutional trust, transparency, and long‑term stability.

 ---